Purpose of the document

 PCI DSS programme

-With Sips , you can operate on multiple channels (Internet, phone, mobile) and provide payment facilities, payment by subscription or instalment payment without having to know cardholders’ sensitive data.
+With WL Sips , you can operate on multiple channels (Internet, phone, mobile) and provide payment facilities, payment by subscription or in instalments without having to know cardholders’ sensitive data.
 This greatly facilitates your PCI DSS certification process.

 - through the Sips Paypage interface: the merchant does not know the cardholders’ data

-- through the payment facilities proposed (payment deferred until shipment, instalment payment) from a transaction ID
+- through the payment facilities proposed (payment deferred until shipment, payment in instalments) from a transaction ID

 - through the subscription and recurring payment features available